51Degrees/documentation/src/features/automaticdatafileupdates.md

 ## License Keys

-A license key may be required when downloading certain types of @datafile.
+A License Key may be required when downloading certain types of data files.
 The
-@dataupdateservice uses the license key, in combination with a [URL formatter](@ref Features_AutomaticDatafileUpdates_UrlFormatter), to ensure the @datafile is only made available to licensed users.
+@dataupdateservice uses the License Key, in combination with a [URL formatter](@ref Features_AutomaticDatafileUpdates_UrlFormatter), to ensure the @datafile is only made available to licensed users.

-## File Watcher
+## File watcher

 The location of the @datafile in the file system can be monitored by enabling the file system watcher.
 If the @datafile changes, then the @dataupdateservice will be called to refresh the @onpremiseengine using that file.
 This can be useful when distributing @datafiles to a local cluster.

-## Polling Interval
+## Polling interval

 The polling interval tells the @dataupdateservice the frequency with which to check for the availability of a new @datafile when the expected date is not known.
 If the @datafile itself provides the date when the next